gthmb/jquery-free-transform/README.md

 ##### Destroying the plugin
 If you want to remove the freetrans functionality from a selector, you can pass 'destroy'.
-It will unbind any events, and destroy the data('freetrans') object.
+It will unbind any events, and destroy the <code>$.data('freetrans')</code> object.

 	// hide the controls
 	$('mydiv').freetrans('destroy');